cmp-202/ssh2shell/README.md

  //callback a fuction that will be run by the handler });

+ssh2shell.on ("keyboard-interactive",
-ssh2shell.on ("keyboard-interactive", function onKeyboardInteractive(name, instructions, instructionsLang, prompts, finish){
+  function onKeyboardInteractive(name, instructions, instructionsLang, prompts, finish){
  //Required if the first host.server.tryKeyboard is set to true
- //This cannot be defined as a host event handler because in a tunneling case only the first host connects using ssh2 all
+ //This cannot be defined as a host event handler because in a tunneling case only the first host connects
- //other hosts must handle the input request in the host.onCommandProcessing event handler.
+ //using ssh2 all other hosts must handle the input request in the host.onCommandProcessing event handler.
  //default:
  //See https://github.com/mscdex/ssh2#client-events
  //name